-High-performance starts with a nonblocking architecture as delivered by the Summit 400-24p.
-Since any access switch that properly supports converged services must also examine every packet for QoS and security, the ability to apply these features without degrading switch performance is even more important.
-The Summit 400-24p supports all security, QoS and management features at full line- rate without a negative effect on applications.
+High-performance starts with a non-blocking architecture as delivered by the Summit 400-24t.
+Any access switch that properly supports converged services must also examine every packet for QoS and security, and even more important is the ability to apply these features without degrading switch performance.
+The Summit 400-24t supports all security, QoS and management features at full line-rate without negatively effecting applications.